 Crab Salad is an excellent source of protein and can be served a variety of different ways.
 Traditionally, you will probably find crab salad made with imitation crab meat, but I’m a purist when it comes to my seafood and I prefer to use fresh lump crabmeat like I did with my Hot Crab Dip.

-Crab Salad made with fresh lump crabmeat is low in carbs, high in protein and tastes amazing!
+Crab Salad made with fresh lump crabmeat, is low in carbs, high in protein, and tastes amazing!

 Imitation Crab Versus Lump Crab Meat

-Imitation may be budget friendly, but it’s also not actually made from crab meat.
+Imitation may be budget-friendly, but it’s also not actually made from real crab meat.
 Rather it is a processed fish product that may contain some crab flavoring.

 Ways to Serve Crab Salad